rubenmesserschmidt/Material-Picker_docs/docs/source/installation.rst

 1. Go to *Edit/Preferences*.
 #.
 Select *Add-ons* on the left.
 #.
-Click *Install...* in the top right corner.
+Click *Install* in the top right corner.
 This will open a file dialog
 #. | Navigate to where you have downloaded the **Material-Picker_x.x.x.zip** file.
    | Do not unpack this file.
 #.
 Click the *Install add-on from file* button.